Jaynabergman/WETO_ddRAD/02_Preprocessing/02_Fastp.md

   \
 The following script is written as an array job which allows many jobs to be submitted at once through a single script.
   \
-We will then use the progrma **multiqc** to aggregate the fastp results for each individual into a single report.
+The program **multiqc** is then used to aggregate the fastp results for each individual into a single report to easily read it.
 ### Inputs
+1. The demultiplexed fastq files for each individual.
+2. A text file that has a list of the individual files.
+This is needed to submit the script as an array job.
 ### Flags
 `-i` Read1 input file name  \
 `-I` Read2 input file name  \